anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 These readings are used on the third Sunday _after_ the Epiphany (the Sunday between 21 and 27 January).

 In the RCL, it makes sense to see this Sunday as marking the beginning of the semicontinuous series in the respective Gospel, with the Gospel reading marking the beginning of Jesus' public ministry.
-Common Worship has a different approach, which emphasises the Epiphany season, partly by including John 2.1-11 in Year A (Epiphany 4) and Year B (Epiphany 3), in addition to Year C (Epiphany 2), and partly by setting the Candlemas Gospel reading for Epiphany 4 in Year C.
+Common Worship has a different approach, which emphasises the Epiphany season, partly by including John 2.1-11 in Year A (Epiphany 4) and Year B (Epiphany 3), in addition to Year C (Epiphany 2), and partly by setting the Gospel reading for the Presentation as the Gospel reading for Epiphany 4 in Year C.

 Year A